Strategy Execution Systems & Results

 • Want greater visibility into progress and performance

-It is particularly effective when teams are committed but lack a shared system for execution.
+It is particularly effective when teams are committed but lack a shared system for execution that holds over time.

 Engagement overview